Prachi817/Crystalyze/README.md

     java Crystalyze
     ```

-The game window should now appear, prompting you to select a game mode.
+The game window should now appear, prompting you to select a game mode. i.e either Moves Mode or Timed Mode

 ---